emistasis/phylogen-y/README.md

-# phylogen-Y: using the Y-chromosome for phylogenetics
+# phylogen-Y: using the Y-chromosome for deep-time phylogenetics

 ## Description

-In this repository, you can find many of the scripts that were used for data generation and analysis of the manuscript "Using the mammalian Y-chromosome for deep-time phylogenetic inference."
+In this repository, you can find the scripts that I used to generate and analyze data for the manuscript, "The Y-chromosome is a reliable marker for deep-time phylogenetic inference."

+The repository is sorted into multiple folders, where each folder is named after a main method outlined in the paper.
+These folders contain a .README and scripts used for that methods section:
+* data collection

 The repository is sorted into multiple folders, where each folder is named after a method outlined in the paper.
 These folders house the code and scripts for that methods section:
-* data collection
 * de novo sex-linked sequence identification
 * alignment generation
-* detection of rare genomic changes
 * measuring evolutionary conservation of sites
-* substitution rate analysis
+* assessing variation in substitution rates between sex chromosomes
-* gene conversion
+* identifying gene conversion events

 ## Getting Started
 Each folder has a README file that breaks down scripts, their purpose, and their function.

 ### Dependencies
-The majority of these scripts use basic python and R packages.
-Most scripts do not require any special dependencies or walkthrough how to install necessary packages.
+The majority of these scripts use basic python packages (argparse, os) and R packages.
+Most scripts do not require any special dependencies or a walkthrough on how to install necessary packages.

-Many of them were run on a MacOS Sonoma or [supercomputer](https://hprc.tamu.edu)
+All code was written ran on a personal MacOS Sonomoa or the [Texas A&M HPRC cluster](https://hprc.tamu.edu).

 ## Authors
-These scripts were primarily written by me.
-Any code that was not written or contributed by me is denoted as such.
+Scripts were primarily written by me, with some debugging from Andrew Harris and Chat-GPT.

-If you need assistance with navigating this repository, using any of these scripts, or general questions about methodology, please send me an [email](emmarie.alexander@tamu.edu) or create an issue.
+If you need assistance with navigating this repository, using any of these scripts, or just general questions, please don't hesitate to reach out via [email](emmarie.alexander@tamu.edu) or create an issue.

-## CITATION
+## Citation
 If you use any of this code, please cite the following paper:

 Alexander, E.P., Foley, N.M., and Murphy, W.J.
 In Progress.
 "Using the mammalian Y-chromosome for deep-time phylogenetic inference."